Vintage Images Of Danish History

 The Viking Era

-King Harald Bluetooth
+King Harald Blåtand Gormsson

 King Cnute The Great

-Queen Margaret I (1353-1412)
+Queen Margaret I (born 1353-died 1412)

 The Nordic conflicts began around the 12th century and continued intermittently until the 19th century.
-However, a pivotal event in Denmark's history occurred when regent Queen Margaret I (1353 - 1412), concurrently became Queen of Denmark, Norway, and Sweden (which included Finland), her reign spanned from the late 1380s until her demise in 1412.
+However, a pivotal event in Denmark's history occurred when regent Queen Margaret I (born 1353 - died 1412), concurrently became Queen of Denmark, Norway, and Sweden (which included Finland), her reign spanned from the late 1380s until her demise in 1412.
 In addition, Queen Margrethe was the founder of the Kalmar Union, a treaty that was founded at Kalmar, in Sweden, June 1397.
-This historic agreement was the first treaty to unit the kingdoms of Norway, Sweden, and Denmark together under a single ruler until 1523.
-During her reign, Queen Margaret was perceived as a prudent and wise leader, who is aknowledged as one of the greatest monarchs in Scandinavian history.
+This historic agreement was the first treaty to unite the kingdoms of Norway, Sweden, and Denmark together under a single ruler until 1523.
+During her reign, Queen Margaret was perceived as a prudent and wise leader, who is acknowledged as one of the greatest monarchs in Scandinavian history.
 After Queen Margaret died in 1412, her grave was placed in the Roskilde Cathedral, within the city of Roskilde, the island of Zealand, in eastern Denmark.
 This location is the official royal resting place for many of the previous Kings and Queens of Denmark, including, the famous King Harald Bluetooth.
-It is said that the bells of Roskilde Cathedral is tolled twice daily in order to honour the memory of Queen Margaret I.
+It is said that the bells of Roskilde Cathedral are tolled twice daily in order to honour the memory of Queen Margaret I.

 The Swedish War Of Liberation